rchllmd/Seals_MACS401_FinalProject/README.md

 My data comes directly from SR3.
 It includes the weights of 32 seals (23 of which were released, 9 which died in hospital) from May 2022 - February 2023 for a total of 517 data points.
 Each data point includes seal ID, date, weight (g), and intake date.

 ## Analysis Methods
 I have organized my data into a fashion that will easily be understood by Python.
 The data has been transferred to a .csv and uploaded to Python.
 I seperated the deceased (T/F) into linear regression patterns to see if there is a difference in weight gain between seals that were released(F) or deceased(T).
 I created four plots: cumulative change, cumulative change first 20 days, chagne from last weigh in, and daily change.
 I detail takeaways from each plot in markdowns for respective plots in the attatched .ipynb.
-From the *Daily Change* I created a program that takes a users input of *Intake Date*, *Intake Weight*, and *Current Date* and will plot where that seal (red dot) lies relative to past seals.
+From the *Daily Change* I created a program that takes a users input of *Intake Date*, *Intake Weight*, *Current Date* and *Current Weight** and  will plot where that seal (red dot) lies relative to past seals.

 Findings: From this analysis of the data provided, you can not predict if a seal is going to be released or die based on weight and ordinal day alone.
 The plot is still beneficial in seeing where a seal does lie compared to others but should not be taken as soul source of information for a seals health.